w3c/web-advertising/admetrics.md

 and when they are viewed.
 Advertisers need to know where and how often their ads are showing to real people, and publishers need to be paid when their properties deliver ads.

-In situations where prior user consent is needed for personal data collection or terminal storage access, or where user agents implement tracking protection e.g. Safari's ITP, traditional cookie-based methods may not be available.
+In situations where prior user consent is needed for personal data collection or terminal storage access, e.g. where laws such as the EU's GDPR and ePrivacy Directive apply, or where user agents implement tracking protection e.g. Safari's ITP, traditional cookie-based methods may not be available.